cylilian/getandcleandata_project/README.md

 ##Step3
-file "activity_labels.txt" contains descriptive activity names So use these names to replace the numeric activities from 1 to 6 in the data set by a for loop
+file "activity_labels.txt" contains descriptive activity names So use these names to replace the numeric activities from 1 to 6 in the data set by
+* use function "tolower" to convert all leteters to lowercases
+* use function "sub" to remove underscore in "walking_upstairs" and "walking_downstairs"
+* use a for loop

 ##Step4
 use function "gsub" to remove paranthesis and hyphen in variable names